Why You Suck at Investing.

 How Not to Suck at Investing

 These are the reasons that you likely suck at investing.
-If you want to not suck at investing, reread this, let it sink in, and do the following.
+If you don't want to suck at investing, reread this, let it sink in, and do the following.
 Be a believer, the stock market is a great tool for people looking to turn a little bit of money into a lot of money, and if you believe this to be true it will work for you.
 Peg down your intention, are you trading or investing, which ever you decide, stick to it and work at understanding how to not suck at it.
-Get an investment plan, there are tons of resources online on how to create your own investment plan, it's not a complicated process.
+Next, get an investment plan, there are tons of resources online on how to create your own investment plan, it's not a complicated process.
 When others are worried and selling you should be buying, when others are overly optimistic and buying you should be selling.
 Use good information to make your investment decisions.
 Investing works like everything else in life, bad info in, bad results out, seek out good information and question investment tips.
 Stop being overly diversified and concentrate your portfolio on a few good investments.
 Lastly be patient, patience is a big part to not sucking at investing.

 If you follow these steps I can't promise you that you'll be the next Warren Buffett, but you won't suck as much as you do at investing.